 A custom-designed oral appliance can gently guide your jaw back into its optimal position, relieving the stress on your muscles and joints.
 This therapy is often combined with behavior modifications and stress management to provide a comprehensive solution.

-These orthotics are not simple nightguards; they are precision-engineered tools designed to retrain your jaw muscles.
-Over time, this helps reduce inflammation and allows the joint tissues to heal, leading to a significant reduction in chronic pain and headaches.
+These orthotics are not simple nightguards.
+They are precision tools designed to retrain your jaw muscles.
+Over time, this reduces inflammation and allows the joint tissues to heal.
+Many patients experience less pain and fewer headaches.

 Frequently Asked Questions About TMJ Factors